-Marmaray, the rail connection between European and Asian Istanbul via a tunnel beneath the Bosphorus, joins the stations at Kazlıçeşme, Yenikapı and Sirkeci in Europe with the stations at Üskudar and Ayrılık Çeşmesi in Asia—makes it possible to cross from Old Istanbul in Europe to Üsküdar in Asia in a matter of minutes.
+Marmaray, the rail connection between European and Asian Istanbul via a tunnel beneath the Bosphorus, joins the stations at Halkalı, Kazlıçeşme, Yenikapı and Sirkeci in Europe with the stations at Üsküdar, Ayrılık Çeşmesi and other stations in Asia all the way to Gebze, making it possible to cross from Old Istanbul in Europe to the Asian shore of the Bosphorus in a matter of minutes.

 Hour of Operation

 Marmaray begins running at 06:00 am.
-Trains run every 10 minutes.
+Trains run every 5 to 10 minutes during most of the day, every 15 to 20 minutes late at night.
+(On Sunday and holidays, trains run every 10 minutes all day.)
 The last trains run at 24:00 (12:00 midnight).

 Fares for the Marmaray are the same as for Istanbul Metro lines and, as with the Metro, ferries and other modes of transport, paying by Istanbulkart saves you nearly half the full fare.
 Children up to 5 years old ride free.
 Those 6 and older must pay the fare.
 More...